 Most of our non-maintenance capital expenditures are directed towards new revenue-generating projects, such as the conversion of traditional static billboard displays to digital, the building of new digital displays and the enhancement of our billboard structures to enable us to charge premium rates.
-We have deployed state-of-the-art digital transit displays in connection with several transit franchises we operate and we expect to continue these deployments over the coming years.
+We have deployed state-of-the-art digital transit displays in connection with several transit franchises we operate and we expect to continue these deployments over the coming years, but at a slower pace than our historical deployments.
 We intend to incur significant equipment deployment costs and capital expenditures in coming years to continue increasing the number of digital displays in our portfolio.
 See "-Growth Strategy."

-We built or converted 84 digital billboard displays in the U.S. and 45 in Canada in 2023, compared to 110 digital billboard displays in the U.S. and nine in Canada in 2022, and 77 digital billboard displays in the U.S. and 10 in Canada in 2021.
-Additionally, we entered into marketing arrangements to sell advertising on 46 third-party digital billboard displays in the U.S. and two in Canada in 2023, compared to 85 third-party digital billboard displays in the U.S. in 2022, and 35 third-party billboard displays in the U.S. and four in Canada in 2021.
+We built or converted 89 digital billboard displays in the U.S. in 2024, compared to 84 digital billboard displays in the U.S. in 2023, and 110 digital billboard displays in the U.S. in 2022.
+Additionally, we entered into marketing arrangements to sell advertising on 21 third-party digital billboard displays in the U.S. in 2024, compared to 46 third-party digital billboard displays in the U.S. in 2024, compared to 46 third-party digital billboard displays in the U.S. in 2022.

-We built, converted or replaced 5,624 digital transit and other displays in the U.S. and 23 in Canada in 2023, and 3,410 digital transit and other displays in the U.S. in 2022.
+We built, converted or replaced 6,664 digital transit and other displays in the U.S. in 2024, and 5,624 digital transit and other displays in the U.S. in 2023.
 Our total number of digital displays is impacted by acquisitions, dispositions, management agreements and the net effect of new and lost billboards and the net effect of won and lost franchises.

-As of December 31, 2023, our average initial investment required for a digital billboard display is approximately \$250,000.
+As of December 31, 2024, our average initial investment required for a digital billboard display is approximately \$250,000.

 We routinely invest capital in the maintenance and repair of our billboard and transit structures.
 This includes safety initiatives and replaced displays, as well as new billboard components such as panels, sections, catwalks, lighting and ladders.
-Our maintenance capital expenditures were \$30.2 million in 2023, \$25.5 million in 2022 and \$25.3 million in 2021.
+Our maintenance capital expenditures were \$21.7 million in 2024, \$30.2 million in 2023 and \$25.5 million in 2022.
 Maintenance capital expenditures also include spending on software and technology, and office facilities renovations.